 - sudo ufw status numbered

-If we decide that we want to delete rule
+If you decide that you want to delete rule

 2, which allows HTTP connections on port

-80, we can specify this in the following UFW
+80, you can specify this in the following UFW

 - sudo ufw delete 2